taylortempleton/VerificationPractice_SimpleCPU/README.md

 Below is my first self-motivated verification project.

-I found an extremely simple CPU, created a verification plan, and built a testbench to execute the plan with EDAplayground.
-The CPU, plan and links to the testbenches+simulations are below.
+I found an extremely simple CPU, created a verification plan, and built a testbench to execute the plan in EDAplayground.

 My goals for this project were:
-1. to understand how SV, UVM, SVA, functional coverage and other verification tools work in concert,
+1. to learn how SV, UVM, SVA, functional coverage and other verification tools work in concert, and
-2. to quickly gain insight into some of the verification challenges I read about (importance of resusability, impact of testbench architecture choices, etc),
+2. to quickly gain insight into some of the verification challenges I read about (importance of resusability, impact of testbench architecture choices, etc), and
+3. to develop skills to become a competitive applicant for an entry level DV engineering role.

-I am hoping to get quick feedback on a few questions, before starting a second, more complex verification project.
+I am looking for feedback on a few questions, before starting a second, more complex verification project.

-Ask: Before starting my 2nd project, I was hoping for feedback on this project, keeping in mind :
+Ask: I was hoping for feedback on this project, before starting my 2nd project:
-1. Do you see anything that is absolutely awful, incorrect, stupid
+1. Do you see anything that is clearly incorrect, dumb?
-3. Is this a reasonable approach?
+2. Do you have any comments generally?
+3. Do you think the approach of building increasingly complext testbenches while seeking industry feedback is a reasonable approach to landing a DV engineering role?
+Is it foolish?
-4. 2.
-Are there other concepts or methodologies I should consider learning to become a more competitive applicant?
-(I am not incorporating generative AI, until I have rock-solid understanding of verification fundamentals)
+4. If my next project were to prove that I have the skill to be on your team, are there concepts or methodologies I should incorporate to become a more competitive applicant?
+(I am not planning to incorporate generative AI, until I have rock-solid understanding of verification fundamentals, first)
 Is the BOOM core a good project?
 ⋅⋅⋅⋅* Berkeley Out-of-Order Machine (BOOM) Core with Ocelot ⋅⋅⋅⋅* Instruction Set Set Simulator (Whisper)